HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Method

 \section{Method}

-An overview of our method is shown in Figure~\ref{fig3: framework pipeline}.
-With our dataset, the goal is to synthesize two hands motion $\mathbf{x^{1:N}}$ without or with two designed controllers $c$.
-These two selected controllers are common in human motion generation and are also able to dictate the synthesis of two hand motions, such as initial and end frames (motion in-betweening) and the positions and rotations of both wrists (trajectory control).
-In contrast to single-person human motion generation, the task of generating dual-hand motion requires the network to learn not only the local motion of each hand but also the dynamic process of interaction.
-Therefore, we propose two specific hand motion representations for different controllers \ref{sec: Motion representation and parameterization for two hands parameterization for two hands} and Interaction Loss \ref{Interaction Loss} to model this dynamic interaction process.
+An overview of HandDiffuse is shown in Figure \ref{fig: framework pipeline}.
+With HandDiffuse12.5M dataset, the goal is to synthesize two hands motion $\mathbf{x^{1:N}}$ without or with designed controllers $c$.
+These selected controllers are common in body motion generation and are also able to dictate the synthesis of interacting hands motions, such as key frames (motion in-betweening), trajectory of both wrists (trajectory control) and 2D keypoints(3D hands reconstruction).
+In contrast to single-person human motion generation, the task of generating interacting hands motion requires the network to learn not only the local motion of each hand but also the dynamic process of global interaction.
+Therefore, we adopts a modular design to learn the local pose of single hand and dynamic interacting process separately.
+We also propose two specific hand motion representations for different controllers and Interaction Loss ($\mathbf{Loss}_{interaction}$) to model this dynamic interacting process better.

 Inspired by recent work, we adopt the diffusion model as the backbone which has shown remarkable generative ability in image generation and human motion generation.
 Diffuse is modeled as a Markov noising process and the ground truth $\mathbf{x_0^{1:N}}$ is diffused to $\mathbf{x_t^{1:N}}$ by adding t-step independent Gaussian noise $ \epsilon \sim \mathcal{N}(0,I)$.
 This process can be formulated as